 How far can you run 10 gauge wire?
 This wire is not commonly used in residential settings, but has a wide variety of uses.
 It is thicker than 12 gauge, 14 gauge, and 16 gauge wires and is suitable for a variety of electrical applications.
 Ten gauge wires are available in different ampacity ratings.
 These wires are generally used for appliances that draw up to 30 Amps, and can handle temperatures between -10 and 60 degrees Fahrenheit.

 A simple calculation shows that a pump drawing 9 amps at 24 volts can be placed 88 feet away from a battery bank.
 Next to the 88, look for the next higher number on the center table.
 It is either 10 or 6, and it indicates the wire gauge.
-If you’re using a larger device, you’ll need to use a 60-amp breaker.
+If you’re using a larger device, you’ll need to use a 60-amp breaker with 60 amp wire or number 6 awg.
 However, a 60-amp breaker will be necessary for a welder.

 How far can you run 10 gauge wire for 30 amps?